-“I view this as another stepping stone for EA as they push the industry towards subscription models,” said Colin Sebastian, analyst at R.W.
+And now, EA is launching a more expensive subscription tier.
+With Origin Access Premier, you get new EA titles a few days before launch day.
+For instance, you’ll be able to download and play Madden NFL 19, Fifa 19, Battlefield V and Anthem when they launch in the coming months.“I view this as another stepping stone for EA as they push the industry towards subscription models,” said Colin Sebastian, analyst at R.W.
 Baird, in an email.
 “Since the offering is only for PC games, it represents a small part of EA’s business.
 That said, we see it as somewhat incremental since a customer who previously purchased only Madden or Battlefield may now opt for Origin Premier to get early access to their favorite game, with an option to play a variety of other games as well.”

 Subscribers won’t have to pay for DLCs, or at least not as many.
 Games included in the subscription are deluxe editions (Fifa Ultimate Edition, Battlefield V Deluxe, etc.).